-Ensure the health and safety of your business is up to the current standards by coming to DW Safety Management Services for your training.
-Our health and safety services cover a wide range of areas, including asbestos awareness, risk assessments, and more.
+Ensure the health and safety of your business is up to the current legal standards by coming to DW Safety Management Services for your health and safety needs.
+Our health and safety services cover a wide range of areas, including Risk assessments, CoSHH assessments, RAMS, Training, Policies, Health

 It is a legal requirement that all who may come across asbestos in their day-to-day work have been provided with asbestos awareness training.
 If they will intentionally work on asbestos, they must have had appropriate training specific to the tasks they will undertake.
 If you have no intention of removing asbestos but work on buildings built or refurbished before the year 2000, asbestos could be present.
 You will need awareness training so you know how to avoid the risks.